 5A because it is an average stick for all electronic drums.
 7A because it is the most desirable thin-sized stick.

-Be sure to check out our list of the 11 Best Electronic Drum Sets for more great items like this
+Be sure to check out our list of the 6 Must-Have: Accessories for Electronic Drum Set for more great items like this

 From our review, Vic Firth 5A American Classic Drumsticks emerges as the overall winner.
 These sticks produce incredible cymbal sounds.
 They are of hickory wood, which is a strong, dense, and durable material.
 Also, these sticks are fit for beginners and professionals.

 They are also compatible with any electronic drum.
 As such, they are the best drumsticks for electronic drums and have high customer ratings on amazon.com.
 Buy yours today on e-commerce sites to earn incredible discounts.